-“…Who are Israelites; to whom pertaineth the adoption, and the glory, and the covenants, and the giving of the law, and the service of God, and the promises; Whose are the fathers, and of whom as concerning the flesh Christ came, who is over all, God blessed for ever.
-Amen” (Rom 9:4-5).
+“…who are Israelites, to whom pertain the adoption, the glory, the covenants, the giving of the law, the service of God, and the promises; of whom are the fathers and from whom, according to the flesh, Christ came, who is over all, the eternally blessed God.
+Amen” (Rom 9:4-5 NKJV).

-One of the clearest statements in the whole bible to show the deity of Jesus Christ is the opening verse of the Gospel of John.
+The clearest statement in the whole bible to show the deity of Jesus Christ is the opening verse of the Gospel of John.
 It reads, “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God” (Jn 1:1).
 Therefore it has become a prime target for the enemies of the gospel.

 One of the changes that the Watch Tower Society (Jehovah’s Witnesses) has made to the English text of this verse is to remove the definite article (i.e. “the”), and replace it with the indefinite article (“a”); (it should be understood that Greek only has the definite article – there is no indefinite article).
 Thus, their text reads “In the beginning was the Word, and the Word was with God, and the Word was a god”.
 There is a footnote to “a god” which says “Or ‘was divine’” (“New World Translation of the Holy Scriptures”, 2017).